apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/servlets.md

 | `sling.servlet.extensions` | The request URL extensions supported by the servlet for requests.
 The property value must either be a single String, an array of Strings or a Vector of Strings.
 This property is only considered for the registration with `sling.servlet.resourceTypes`. |
 | `sling.servlet.methods` | The request methods supported by the servlet.
 The property value must either be a single String, an array of Strings or a Vector of Strings.
 This property is only considered for the registration with `sling.servlet.resourceTypes`.
 If this property is missing, the value defaults to GET and HEAD, regardless of which methods are actually implemented/handled by the servlet.
 A value of `*` leads to a servlet being bound to all methods. |
 | `sling.servlet.prefix` | The prefix or numeric index to make relative paths absolute.
 If the value of this property is a number (int), it defines the index of the search path entries from the resource resolver to be used as the prefix.
 The defined search path is used as a prefix to mount this servlet.
 The number can be -1 which always points to the last search entry.
 If the specified value is higher than than the highest index of the search paths, the last entry is used.
 The index starts with 0.
 If the value of this property is a string and parseable as a number, the value is treated as if it would be a number.
 If the value of this property is a string starting with "/", this value is applied as a prefix, regardless of the configured search paths!
 If the value is anything else, it is ignored.
 If this property is not specified, it defaults to the default configuration of the sling servlet resolver. |
 | `sling.core.servletName` | The name with which the servlet should be registered.
-Is optional.
-If not set being determined from either the property `component.name`, `service.pid` or `service.id` (in that order).
+This registration property is optional.
+If one is not explicitly set, the servlet's name will be determined from either the property `component.name`, `service.pid` or `service.id` (in that order).
 This means that the name is always set (as at least the last property is always ensured by OSGi).

 For a Servlet registered as an OSGi service to be used by the Sling Servlet Resolver, either one or both of the `sling.servlet.paths` or the `sling.servlet.resourceTypes` service reference properties must be set.
 If neither is set, the Servlet service is ignored.